 How to Write an Appreciation Letter

 People respond positively when treated kindly.
 Employees work harder when they feel appreciated.
-With a sincere, well-written appreciation letter you can make someone feel special or improve relations.
 Focus on words of admiration, gratitude or recognition that create happy feelings.

 - Write your letter quickly